Boss FRV-1 ’63 Fender Reverb Pedal Review

 - Overall: For guitarists who want to emulate that classic Fender ’63 surf-sound, the FRV-1 is for you.

-The FRV-1 Fender Reverb pedal does a remarkable job of digitally-emulating an original 1963 Fender Spring Reverb unit.
+The FRV-1 Fender Reverb pedal digitally-emulates an original 1963 Fender Spring Reverb unit.
 The FRV-1 has three knobs: Mixer (the volume-level of reverb in the mix), Tone (from dark and ambient to super-bright), and Dwell (delay time of the reverb).
 Its settings allow the user to magically emulate the classic guitar sound created by Fender’s ‘63 tube-driven spring reverb unit, the sound that deﬁned surf rock in the early-sixties.
 The FRV-1 can switch from surf to rockabilly to blues to country-twang, and for just a little stompbox with a light touch of reverb, it sounds amazing.

 One drawback: the Boss FRV-1 pedal, unlike other reverb pedals out there, has only one type of reverb.
 And spring reverb is very idiosyncratic, and retro-sounding.
 That said, this pedal does an incredible job of digitally copying and cloning the sound of an original spring unit.
 Those guitarists desiring an effects pedal that can be versatile, and can create a wide range of different tones, should be warned that the FRV-1 would not be the best choice to put in your gear-bag.